biggus-developerus/growtopia.py/README.md

 - [Python 3.11 or above](https://www.python.org/downloads/)

 ### Installing from source
+For ubuntu users, use the -e flag to install the library in editable mode and avoid errors caused by the C extensions.

 1. Clone the repository.
 2. Open a terminal in the repository's directory